 The attack has rendered the Southern First Nations Network's entire internal IT system — used by eight of its 10 CFS agencies for everything from emailing about foster cases to tracking financial information — completely unusable.

 The authority published specific information on its website about how its IT system was set up — including what software was used and where its data was located — which made it vulnerable to cyberattack, De La Ronde said.

 Whoever hacked the virtual local area network (VLAN) "only had to attack the one to put all the other eight out," he said.

-Sandy Bay was not infected with the virus because it's on a separate network, having previously refused to join the larger IT network over concerns about its cost and security control.
+Sandy Bay was not affected by the ransomware attack because it's on a separate network, having previously refused to join the larger IT network over concerns about its cost and security control.

 "Agencies are now scrambling when we've been saying for the last 10 years, 'You should have some sort of backup.'"

 The Southern First Nations Network spent $1.7 million last year on IT support, or about three per cent of its overall budget, according to its latest financial statements.